boandme/ChessIQ/README.md

 ChessIQ is a positional training tool for intermediate and above chess players that tests your ability to visualize and evaluate a positions.
 Players are given a position and have to self analyze it, either by simple material, space, or other positional concepts.
 Its like tactical puzzles, but it trains your positional play that can be very useful in game!
+You must use strategic concepts such as space, initiative, piece placement, and more in this tool for maximum improvement.
 Although the game is in the beta stage right now, there will be many more updates coming soon, leading up to v1.0.

 --> ChessIQ's main product is the positionGuessing tool, but many more products such as AI computers to play against are coming soon!